 - Pray.
 Pray a lot and ask God what He would have you use your life to build.
 We can’t walk this life without Christ; can I get an amen?!
 Why not pray?
 When is it going to be the right time to pray?
 These are all rhetorical questions; it is always a good time to pray and the reason we are not praying is probably because of some spiritual distraction in our life.

-- Be prepared to walkway.
+- Prepare to walkway.
 Not from God, but from some things that have been distracting you from what God has you doing in this season right now.
 With this you will have more time and an even bigger commitment to something you might already be doing so the you can live a more God focused life.

 - Go where you are wanted, appreciated, and where you can use your gifts.
 This was such a huge lesson for me in overcoming spiritual distractions.
 My husband was talking to our daughter the other day and asked her if she really wanted to work with someone that didn’t want her help.
 It was very eye opening for me; do we really want to pursue anything or anyone that would never utilize our spiritual gifts, or help support us to become all that God created us to be?
-I feel it is our calling to use our gifts and to never linger where our gifts are being buried and denied their fulfillment.
+It is our calling to use our gifts and to never linger where our gifts are being buried and denied their fulfillment.

 Overcoming spiritual distractions is truly never an easy thing to do; but the hardest part is recognizing when it is a spiritual distraction.
-Like I had mentioned earlier that I didn’t know I was distracted until after the fact when it was too late.

 What a blessing it is to know that God is a merciful and gracious God; His mercies are truly new every morning.